 Cases often turn not on fireworks in the witness stand, but the altogether less spectacular fizzle of finding relevant facts buried in screeds of useless information.
 Yesterday’s news that the police are moving to force broadcaster Channel 4 to release documents relating to an alleged whistleblower in the tragic Lawrence case emphasises the importance of the least glamorous aspects of the profession.
 There’ll be no press or public gallery as the documents are scrutinised, but their implications could prove truly explosive.

-Any twenty-first century case may well require the scrutiny and disclosure of multi-media evidence, such as that sought in the latest developments of the Lawrence case.
-With eDisclosure the crucial tool in ensuring that all relevant data is collected, analysed and securely stored, the role of professional litigation support partners such as Legastat becomes increasingly crucial.
+Any twenty-first-century case may well require the scrutiny and disclosure of multi-media evidence, such as that sought in the latest developments of the Lawrence case.
+With eDisclosure the crucial tool in ensuring that all relevant data is collected, analysed and securely store, the role of professional litigation support partners such as Legastat becomes increasingly crucial.

 Firms and chambers yet to harness the power of litigation innovations should make contacting us a priority.
 Effective evidence management is best for lawyers – but, most importantly, it helps provide the best possible outcome for the client.